 What’s more, market corrections tend to last no longer less than two months; whereas bear markets last longer than two months.
 To put this in perspective, between 1900 and 2013, we experienced 123 market corrections and 32 bear markets.
 In total, the average market correction lasted 10 months, with the average bear market lasting approximately 15 months.

-On a positive note, bear markets are typically shorter than bull markets, which surely bodes well for investors (read about the different types of stocks when trading).
+On a positive note, bear markets are typically shorter than bull markets, which surely bodes well for investors.

 If you didn’t already know, the saying “It’s not how much you make, it’s how much you keep” came from bear markets.
 Unfortunately, a ferocious bear market can wipe out years of portfolio gains.
 A strategy you may seek to employ during bear markets is covered calls.